dbutz/SchoolSite-Pro-Docs/redistricting/statistics/planProperties.md

 # Configure the statistics table

-The Plan Properties Statistics Tab allows you to analyze your boundary scenarios based on various student attributes such as grade, ethnicity, loading standards and projected student residence.
+The Statistics Window allows you to analyze your boundary scenarios based on various student attributes such as grade, ethnicity, loading standards and projected student residence.

-The statistics you choose in this window will be displayed in the plan report and in the statistics window.
+The settings you choose will be displayed in the statistics table.

-To access the Statistics tab of the Plan Properties dialog box from the Redistricting Toolbar:
+To access the Statistics Window, go to the redistricting ribbon and click Statistics Window.

-Choose Redistricting > Plan Properties > Statistics

 ![StatsCurrent](statImages/statsCurrent.png)